sergiofgonzalez/docker-book/04-orchestration-and-service-discovery/04-hello-minikube-linux/README.md

 ```

 #### Removing the application
-To remvoe the deployed application, you will have to delete the associated Kubernetes components (pods, replication controllers, services)
+To remove the deployed application, you will have to delete the associated *Kubernetes* components (pods, replication controllers, services)

 ```bash
 # Delete the service